mrvaita/sqlrun.nvim/README.md

                 "is_remote": false,
                 "db_type": "postgresql"
                 "ssh_tunnel": {
-                    "jump_host": "jump.host.net:port",
+                    "jump_host": "jump.host.net:ssh_port",
                     "remote_host": "remote.host.net:remote_port"
                 }
         }
 }
 ```
-* If the jump host port is not specified the port 22 will be used
+* If the jump host `ssh_port` is not specified the port 22 will be used
 * The `port` option in this case refers to the local port where the traffic from the remote host is forwarded.
 The database port should be specified under `remote_host`
 * `is_remote` option must be set to false